haberdashPI/german_track/_research/plans.md

   NOTE: to be absolutely double-double sure, check out some stats of the features; if anything these would suggest that the male voice should be easier to encode (since there is more variance)
+  - that seems to indicate some encoding differences, but if anything these would imply that the male speaker should be easier to detect (it has more feature variance)
+  - this could also explain the lower response in the male target: a lower SNR can be detected

 - what about comparing across conditions: e.g. train on global test on same stim-id for object (that should tell us if there is something different)